care101/HybridGraph/README.md

 Specially, HybridGraph employs a `hybrid` solution to support switching between push and pull adaptively to obtain optimal performance in different scenarios.

 Features of HybridGraph:
 * ___Block-centric pull mechanism (b-pull):___ I/O accesses are shifted from receiver sides where messages are written/read by push to sender sides where graph data are read by pull.
-Random reads regarding vertices in existing pull-based approaches usually cost more than random writes about messages in push-based approaches.
-The block-centric technique greatly optimizes the I/O-efficiency of reading vertices and reduces the communication cost caused by sending pull requests.
+The cost of random reads regarding vertices in existing pull-based approaches is considerable.
+Thus, a novel block-centric pull technique is used to optimize the I/O-efficiency, as well as reducing the communication cost caused by sending pull requests.
 * ___VE-BLOCK storage:___ A disk-resident block-centric graph structure is designed for efficient data accesses in `b-pull`.
 Graph data are separated into vertices and edges.
 Vertices are divided into several `VBlocks`.
 Accordingly, edges are partitioned into multiple `EBlocks`.
 Messages are pulled in `VBlocks`.
 * ___Hybrid engine:___ A seamless switching mechanism and a prominent performance prediction method are proposed to guarantee the efficiency when switching between push and `b-pull`.